-Prior to his work in Zimbabwe, Darnolf served as IFES' senior elections expert and country director in Moldova, Pakistan, Cambodia and Nepal (2005-2010).
-From 2003 to 2005, Darnolf was integrally involved in the transitional elections in Afghanistan where he was appointed an international election commissioner by the United Nations for the 2005 parliamentary elections.
-Between 1992 and 2003, Darnolf combined his scholarly career with regular assignments for the UN, European Union, the Organization for Security and Co-operation in Europe, IFES and the Swedish International Development Authority (SIDA) in western, eastern and southern Africa, eastern Europe and southeast Asia.
+Darnolf previously served as IFES’s director of program development and innovation and led IFES's office in Zimbabwe, where he served as a senior adviser on electoral issues concerning the drafting of the new constitution, the constitutional referendum, and electoral management processes.
+Prior to his work in Zimbabwe, Darnolf served as IFES's senior elections expert and country director in Cambodia, Nepal, Moldova, and Pakistan (2005-10).
+From 2003 to 2005, Darnolf was integrally involved in the transitional elections in Afghanistan, where he was appointed an international election commissioner by the United Nations for the 2005 parliamentary elections.
+Between 1992 and 2003, Darnolf combined his scholarly career with regular assignments for the United Nations, European Union, the Organization for Security and Co-operation in Europe, IFES, and the Swedish International Development Authority in western, eastern, and southern Africa, eastern Europe, and southeast Asia.

 Darnolf co-edited Twenty Years of Independence in Zimbabwe: From Liberation to Authoritarianism and co-authored the chapter “Electoral Management Bodies: The Missing Link in Handling Electoral Violence” in the book Elections Worth Dying For?
 A Selection of Case Studies From Africa and How to Hold Elections Safely and Democratically During the COVID-19 Pandemic for the British Academy.